Dr Ian Gray PhD (UNSW,1983), MAppSc (UNSW, 1979), BE (Auckland, 1976) RPEQ, MAusIMM, SPE

 Jeff Wood BSc (Geology) 1969 University of Queensland

-Jeff Started his career as a laboratory technician with the University of Queensland, a position which he held through is undergraduate training, initially in chemistry and then in geology.
+Jeff started his career as a laboratory technician with the University of Queensland, a position which he held through his undergraduate training, initially in chemistry and then in geology.
 He then became a base metal exploration geologist with Pioneer Mining and Exploration Pty Ltd before nearly a decade in the same field with Australian Anglo American Pty Ltd.